 Governance

-The Register was established to uphold professional ethics and standards that prioritize the health and wellbeing of clients, service users, and the public.
-Its purpose is to protect individuals from harm or injury during Equine Facilitated Interactions.
+The Accredited Practitioner Register (PSA) was established to ensure and uphold professional ethics and standards that prioritize the health and wellbeing of clients, service users, and the public.
+Its purpose is to protect individuals from harm or injury during Equine Assisted Services.

 The Register not only defines best practices but also protects public interest by providing a clear process for raising concerns or complaints about services.

-It serves as a public record of practitioners who deliver Equine Facilitated Interactions and meet or exceed our recommended minimum quality standards.
+It serves as a public record of practitioners who deliver Equine Assisted Services and meet or exceed our recommended minimum quality standards.
 Choosing an Accredited Practitioner (PSA) from the Register assures clients and service users that their practitioner adheres to the expected standards of proficiency and ethical practice.

 • Ensuring ethical and professional standards